MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 2. Click to open the **Visit** entity, then select the **Data** tab.

 3. Click **Active Visits** in the top right-hand corner to display the view selector, then select **All fields**.
 This will change the view that is being used to display the Visit data.

+    > If you do not see **Active Visits** due to smaller resolution, you should see an eye icon in the same location.

     > If the import was successful, you should see a list of visit entries.

 4. Click on any value in the **Building** column, confirm that the Building form opens in a separate window.

-Close this window.
+5. Close the recently launched window.

-5. Click on any value in the **Visitor** column (you may need to scroll the view to the right), confirm that the Contact form opens in a separate window.
-Close this window.
+6. Click on any value in the **Visitor** column (you may need to scroll the view to the right), confirm that the Contact form opens in a separate window.

+7. Close the recently launched window.

 # Challenges